andrearama/secure-flask-container-template/README.md

 ## Quick Start for Serving an API

+1. Assuming domain from Namecheap and docker on DO do: https://www.namecheap.com/support/knowledgebase/article.aspx/10375/2208/how-do-i-link-a-domain-to-my-digitalocean-account/

+2. ON DO ->Networking->Domains, follow the "Set up DNS" part of this tutorial

-Make sure your server is reachable under your domain name and has Docker and Docker Compose installed and
+3. Make sure your server is reachable under your domain name and has Docker and Docker Compose installed.

 Then, to spin up a Flask container serving an API securely over HTTPS, run:
 ```sh